Metabolic Health & Insulin Resistance: A Longevity Medicine Guide

 What Is Insulin Resistance?

-This leads to:
+Over time, this leads to:

-- Chronically elevated insulin levels
+- Elevated insulin levels

-- Increased fat storage (especially visceral fat)
+- Increased fat storage, particularly visceral fat

 Why Insulin Resistance Matters for Longevity

-- Inflammation: Promotes chronic low-grade inflammatory signaling
+- Inflammation: promotes chronic low-grade inflammatory activity

 Why Standard Labs Miss the Problem